wilkster/SnipShape/Readme.md

   - Read table text attempting to create an HTML table that represents each cell (with limitations)
   - Press O (or button-bar icon) to select a region of a snip to put the OCR on the clipboard

-### Other

-- Shift-Del will remove all the shapes on a Snip

 ## Tray Menu options

 - Initiate snip or clipboard selection